 8. Sexual Satisfaction

-Giving expression to sexual passion is a core aspect of marriage and includes a desire for intimacy and closeness, both physically and emotionally.
-The level of sexual intimacy achieved is itself influenced by the overall state of the relationship and indicates how willing a couple is to respect, trust, and cooperate with each other.
+Giving expression to sexual passion is a celebrated aspect of marriage and incorporates the desire for intimacy and closeness, both physically and emotionally.
+The level of sexual intimacy enjoyed is itself influenced by the overall state of the relationship, and can often indicate how willing a couple is to respect, trust, and cooperate with each other.

 9. Spiritual Values